vHeemstra/vite-plugin-imagemin/README.md

 - Can create Avif versions of supported images (jpg/png).
 - Skips optimized version if output is larger than original.
 - Skips Avif/WebP version if output is larger than original, optimized version or smallest version of an image.
-- Uses cache to skip processing of unchanged files
+- Uses optional cache by default to skip processing of unchanged files

 ## Install